 Nonetheless, we are going to walk you through both scenarios, allowing you to select the best option that works best for you.

-Downloading an App Directly to your Android Phone
+Method 1: Download an App Directly to Your Android Phone

 - First off, you need to download and install the MobiSaver app from the Google Playstore.

-- The next step is to launch the app and choose a recovery mode among the list of options.
+- The next step is to launch the app and choose a recovery mode from the list of options.
 Since we are focused on photo recovery, select Photos & Video.

 - Now proceed to scan for lost photos.

 - Files that have been found during the scan process can be previewed.

 - After the scan is completed, select your preferred files and tap the recover button.